grokthis/ucisc/docs/02_Syntax.md

  - `val` - immediate value, the content of the immediate value is being referenced

 Argument types:
+ - `imm` - 8-bit immediate value, if label resolves to the label offset in the page
- - `imm` - immediate value, values between 00 and FF
+ - `disp` - immediate value, if label and will resolve to difference between the current instruction and the label.
+Must result in a valid imm value for the given instruction.
  - `aluc` - ALU op code, values between 00 and 1F
  - `eff` - Effect code, values between 0 and 4
  - `inc` - Word increment, value of 0 or 1